meshcloud

 Tenant-Aware Services

 A Service Broker can define its services to be tenant-aware by providing a tenantAware flag in service metadata of the service definition.
 Tenant-aware Services can receive special Service Bindings that provide the meshTenant context to the Service Broker using a special Bind Resource Object.
-When users create a tenant service binding in the meshMarketplace, they have to select a meshTenant.
+When users create a tenant service binding in the OSB Services platform, they have to select a meshTenant.
 Only the meshTenants of the meshProject, which contains the Service Instance, can be selected.

 In the service catalog it would like this: